WICG/nav-speculation/triggers.md

 Adding `"dns-prefetch"` and `"preconnect"`, to mirror [Resource Hints](https://w3c.github.io/resource-hints/), would be an obvious extension, simply giving a more-ergonomic and capable way of triggering those actions.

 Another envisioned speculative action is `"prefetch_with_subresources"`, which prefetches a document and then uses the HTML preload scanner to find other subresources that are worth preloading.
 Chromium currently does something similar (known as "[NoState Prefetch](https://developer.chrome.com/blog/nostate-prefetch/)") for `<link rel="prerender">`.
 But, we're not yet sure this feature is pulling its weight, in between the lightweight prefetch and the fully-instant prerender features, so it's not yet clear whether this will be worth integrating.

-### Content-Security-Policy

-Speculation rules can be embedded inline within a `script` tag with `type="speculationrules"`, and restricted by the `script-src` and `script-src-elem` CSP directive.
-To allow inline speculation rules, use either the `'inline-speculation-rules'` or `'unsafe-inline'` keyword.
-Using `script-src 'inline-speculation-rules'` or `script-src-elem 'inline-speculation-rules'` helps developers to permit inline speculation rules but still disallow unsafe inline JavaScript.
-The `prefetch-src` directive can be used to restrict which URLs can be prefetched or prerendered.

 ## Proposed processing model